mendix/docs/content/deployment/on-premises/index.md

 title: "On-Premises"
 ---

-## 1 Introduction

-Learn how to deploy your app on your own hardware.
+Learn how to deploy your app on your own hardware by following the how-to's below.

 ## Documents in This Category